zhangjbig/GliomaInsight/README.md

 ---

 ## zippedfiles
-* unzip corrected_image.nii.zip, and put the unzipped file under the directory of Icon
+* unzip corrected_image.nii.zip, and put the unzipped file under the directory of ./Icon
+* unzip MEN_001_0000.zip, and put the unzipped file under the directory of ./lib/DLP/Test_data

 ## Getting Started